maxxiimo/the-front-end-manifesto/Slicing and Dicing Mockups.md

 NOTE: In some cases just go with the CSS3 and don't bother with chopping images; like rounded corners because what is the default?
 A square corner, not a bad degradation.

 But why image defaults at all?
 The reason is because some browsers may not be able to use the latest and greatest CSS3 techniques.
 Maybe pollyfills are out of the question because JavaScript is not available on the device?
-What ever the case, for those situations we can serve up the fallback styles we created initially.
+Whatever the case, for those situations we can serve up the fallback styles we created initially.

 Regarding pollyfills and fallbacks, a super helpful tool you should familiarize yourself with as a front end coder is [Modernizr][].
 I discuss this feature detection tool in greater detail in the JavaScript Library section of this manifesto.